kvsub/azure-docs/articles/active-directory/active-directory-accessmanagement-groups-with-advanced-rules.md

 ## Extension attributes and custom attributes
 Extension attributes and custom attributes are supported in dynamic membership rules.

 Extension attributes are synced from on-premises Window Server AD and take the format of "ExtensionAttributeX", where X equals 1 - 15.
+Note multi-value property (CarLicense for example) for an object synchronized from Active Directory is not yet supported for building dynamic group membership rules.
 An example of a rule that uses an extension attribute would be

 (user.extensionAttribute15 -eq "Marketing")